-First, we offer a very warm congratulations to the winner of the Digital Bryn Mawr T-shirt contest!
+First, all of us on the Digital Competencies planning committee offer a very warm congratulations to the winner of the Digital Bryn Mawr T-shirt contest!
 Students submitted a range of beautiful designs in competition for a Kindle Fire.
-The prize went to Jessie Chen (’20) for her “Digital Brain Mawr” design.
+The prize went to Jessie Chen ’20 for her “Digital Brain Mawr” design.
 Our judges loved the striking graphic and the pun.

 We’ll use the T-shirts as prizes for digital competencies events and as giveaways for our future interns (internships will be posted on Lantern Link and on the blendedlearning blog next February).